Walter Reed hosts its first Rapid Clearing Event to speed up civilian hiring process

-Potential new civilian hires are welcomed to Walter Reed by its director of resource management and other leadership at the medical center during its first Rapid Clearing Event on Aug.
-31, held to streamline the onboarding process for new civilian employees.
+An ICU nurse, Kennedy Gray came to Walter Reed on Aug.
+31 during the Rapid Clearing Event hosted by the medical center to streamline the onboarding process for new civilian employees.

+Gray was one of 38 potential new hires to attend the event, the first for the medical center which saw nurses as the majority of the medical professionals looking to onboard at the President’s Hospital.

+“I think it’s a pretty great opportunity to get the process moving,” said Gray.
+“My dad was in the military for 35 years and served in Afghanistan.
+I didn’t get to see him for a while.
+When he retired, we came back to his original base, Naval Air Station Oceana in Virginia Beach.
+I’ve always been on the fence as to whether I wanted to do something military, but my mom is also a critical care nurse and I wanted to follow more of the nursing path and still figure out how to do something to honor my dad.”

 |Date Taken: